Xashashin/Xashashin/README.md

 - 🎮 Focused on **game development** with **Unreal Engine (C++/Blueprint)**
 - 🧠 Constantly improving in **systems programming, physics simulation, and AI logic**
 - ⚙️ Skilled in **Python** for tooling, automation, and gameplay prototyping
-- 🧰 Comfortable with Git, Bash, Linux, and modern IDEs
+- 🧰 Comfortable with Git, Bash, and modern IDEs
 - 🌍 Fluent in **Russian** (native), English (B2)

 ### 📫 Contact